-The functions of the Remuneration Committee were performed by the Board of Directors composed of Mohamed Sharaf, Deepak S. Padmanabhan, Brigitte Zammit, Edmond Brincat (retired on 15 July 2021), Paul S. Testaferrata Moroni Viani (retired on 15 July 2021), Aziz Moolji (appointed on 15 July 2021) and Cory Greenland (appointed on 15 July 2021).
+The functions of the Remuneration Committee were performed by the Board of Directors composed of Mohamed Sharaf, Deepak S. Padmanabhan, Cory Greenland, Saqib Saeed (appointed on 16 February 2022), Huda Buhumaid (appointed on 22 August 2022), Brigitte Zammit (resigned on 22 August 2022) and Aziz Moolji (resigned on 16 February 2022).
 The Board discusses and approves remuneration and bonuses of senior executives.